Paleo Diet Summary Introduction

 - PāNu, short for Paleo Nutrition, is a modified paleolithic diet espoused by Kurt Harris, MD.
 It is an animal-based diet high in fat and low in carbohydrates and cereal grains.
 On his 12-Step List he does not necessarily eliminate all dairy.
 He vilifies fructose, PUFA, and wheat.
 This is sometimes called lacto-paleo.

 - Aajonus Vonderplanitz’s Primal Diet: His basic philosophy is that (a) food is to be eaten in a live, raw condition; and (b) a diet rich in raw fats and raw meats from natural sources is essential to health.
-However this includes massive amounts of raw dairy.
+However this includes massive amounts of raw dairy and raw vegetable juices.
 His book: We Want to Live.

 - Zero-Carb Diet: This group eats only from the animal world and nothing from the vegetable world.
 An overview can be found on Zeroing In On Health’s What is Zero-Carb? page.
 It is not paleo as dairy is included.